dennis0802/artPortfolio/README.md

 # Art Portfolio
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-NOTE: This app requires its partner repository, **art-portfolio-backend** (https://github.com/dennis0802/artPortfolio-backend), to function properly.
+NOTE: This app requires its back-end partner repository, **art-portfolio-backend** (https://github.com/dennis0802/artPortfolio-backend), to function properly.
 The interactions with PostgreSQL and retrieving data from Express come from this repository.

+Both must be running at the same time for the artPortfolio project to run properly.
+Uses React-Bootstrap, HTML, CSS, and JavaScript.

 # Getting Started with Create React App